aws-amplify/amplify-backend/packages/backend-notifications/README.md

 # @aws-amplify/backend-notifications

-> **Preview:** this package is in preview / prerelease.
-Its API and generated
-> resources may change in a future release.

 `defineNotifications` is an Amplify Gen2 backend factory that gives your app an Amazon Connect Customer Profiles–backed write API for user identification and mobile-device registration, plus a push-delivery Lambda that Amazon Connect